pretix/pretix-docs/docs/tutorial/products.md

 Now that we have prepared the necessary categories for our products, we can set about editing the existing products and creating new ones to suit our needs.

 First, we will edit the "Regular ticket" so that we can base all other tickets on this one.
-In order to do that, we will click the "Products" subentry nested under ":fontawesome-solid-ticket: Products" in the sidebar.
+In order to do that, we will click the :btn:Products: subentry nested under :btn-icon:fontawesome-solid-ticket: Products: in the sidebar.
 The website should display two tickets that have already been created along with the event: "Regular ticket" and "Reduced ticket".
 We will click "Regular ticket", which takes us to the "Modify product" dialog.
 We will change the English item name to "Standard Ticket" and provide a German translation.